Copying Databases from SQL Server 7.0 or Earlier

 SQL Server 7.0 Databases

 Upgrade a SQL Server 7.0 database to SQL Server 2000 or SQL Server 2005 by attaching the database to an instance running either.
-Then you can upgrade the database to SQL Server 2008.
+Then you can upgrade the database to SQL Server 2008 R2.
 Generally, this is the preferred method.

 For information about using attach to upgrade a SQL Server 2000 or SQL Server 2005 database, see How to: Upgrade a Database Using Detach and Attach (Transact-SQL).

 Use the SQL Server Import and Export Wizard to copy data between multiple instances of SQL Server.
 This wizard works with any the source and destination for which there is a provider, although data conversion issues might occur, depending on the data source.
-For more information, see Importing and Exporting Data by Using the SQL Server Import and Export Wizard.
+For more information, see Using the SQL Server Import and Export Wizard to Move Data.

 Migrate data from a database that was created in SQL Server 7.0 as follows: